Morgan Stanley to pay $95 million in U.S. mortgage-debt settlement

 After a ruling in May that dismissed claims brought by some of the plaintiffs, Morgan Stanley said MissPERS had become the lone named plaintiff to have purchased securities in the only remaining offering at issue in the case.

-Morgan Stanley said Aug.
-5 it had made agreements in principle to settle three class action lawsuits in New York, including the one detailed Monday.
-In relation to those agreements, it decided to boost its provisions for legal expenses by $53 million.
+A motion to grant class certification status allowing the investors to sue as a group was pending when the parties first informed the court in July of a deal.
+Financial terms were not disclosed until Monday.

-Morgan Stanley did not admit wrongdoing as part of the settlement.
-A bank spokesman declined comment, as did David Stickney, a lawyer for the plaintiffs at Bernstein Litowitz Berger & Grossmann.
+Representatives for Morgan Stanley did not respond to a request for comment.
+David Stickney, a lawyer for the plaintiffs at Bernstein Litowitz Berger & Grossmann, declined comment.

 In court papers, lawyers for the plaintiffs said they expected investors would on average receive a distribution of $2.63 per $1,000 in original face value offered.